 By first communicating the value of receiving mobile web notifications, you’re likely to gain more subscribers and instill initial trust in your brand.
 With the optimal web push provider, you can better cater your permissions request using a custom prompt, bell prompt, or category slide-down message.

-4) Know the Differences between Mobile and Web Push on Mobile Devices
+4) Be Mindful of the Differences between Mobile and Web Push on Mobile Devices

 As we’ve discussed, web notifications operate in a different way than mobile push notifications.
-They are delivered to the end user through a given browser via a different path than traditional mobile push notifications, which are contingent on a company having a mobile app.
+They are delivered to the end user through a given browser via a different path than traditional mobile push notifications, contingent on a company's mobile app.

 Although mobile push and mobile web push notifications have a similar appearance on the end user’s device, web push notifications are only seen by users who are currently active on the device in question.
-This is another reason that when you implement your mobile web push strategy, you should aim to optimize your experience based on users’ activity and behavior patterns using strategies such as tagging and segmentation.
+This is another reason why you should aim to optimize your experience based on users’ activity and behavior patterns using strategies such as tagging and segmentation.

 Get Started with OneSignal

-OneSignal is designed to help you send notifications and seamlessly manage your user communication across various channels, including mobile push notifications, web push notifications, bulk SMS, in-app messaging, and email.
-Our platform is quick to set up and makes it easy to send eye-catching messages without doing any development work.
+OneSignal is designed to help you send notifications and seamlessly manage your user communication across various channels, including mobile push notifications, web push notifications, bulk SMS, iOS Live Acitivites, in-app messaging, and email.
+Our platform is quick to set up and makes it easy to send engaging messages across every OS and browser, including iOS, without doing any development work.
 If you don't have a OneSignal account, you can create one for free and start sending push notifications to your users today.
-Don't take our word for it — simply sign up and see for yourself!

 Get Started for Free